Lucas Moura

 Lucas Rodrigues Moura da Silva (born 13 August 1992), known as Lucas Moura (/pt-BR/), is a Brazilian professional footballer who plays as a winger or attacking midfielder for Campeonato Brasileiro Série A club São Paulo and the Brazil national team.

 Moura started his professional career at São Paulo where he became one of the best players in the Campeonato Brasileiro.
 His pace and dribbling skills garnered attention from numerous European clubs, eventually earning him a transfer to French side Paris Saint-Germain.
 After winning multiple domestic trophies over a five-year span at the club, Moura was then signed by English side Tottenham Hotspur.
 He was involved in the side reaching their first ever UEFA Champions League final, scoring a historic hat-trick against Ajax in the second leg of the semi-final of the competition to help Spurs advance to the final.
 After five years with Tottenham, Moura returned to São Paulo in 2023, winning the Copa do Brasil in his first season back at the club.

 Moura made his senior international debut for Brazil in 2011 and has since earned over 30 caps, representing the nation at two editions of the Copa América, the 2012 Olympics (where he won a silver medal), and the 2013 FIFA Confederations Cup, winning the latter title.

 Club career

 São Paulo

-Moura joined São Paulo FC in 2005 after playing for the youth teams of Clube Atlético Juventus and Corinthians and was known as Marcelinho since he played for a Marcelinho Carioca football school as a child and also had physical resemblance with the former footballer.
+Moura joined São Paulo in 2005 after playing for the youth teams of Juventus-SP and Corinthians; he was known as Marcelinho, since he played for a Marcelinho Carioca football school as a child and also had physical resemblance with the former footballer.
 Having had prominence at youth level, he was promoted to play professionally by Milton Cruz.
-Moura made his debut with the São Paulo first-team in 2010, scoring 4 goals and providing four assists in 25 appearances.
+Moura made his debut with the São Paulo first-team in 2010, scoring four goals and providing four assists in 25 appearances.
 In the same year, he stated his desire to be known for his given name instead of a nickname to "make his own history in football without comparisons".
 In 2011, Moura scored nine goals and provided four assists in 28 appearances in the Campeonato Brasileiro and 13 goals and eight assists in all competitions.